Breakdown of Costs Before Analysis

 For now though I am purely going to recommend the tried and tested method of a shotgun mic.

 Shotgun mics provide ease of use, minimal set up and good quality audio for a fraction of the price of a good pair of wireless lavalier mics.

 The shotgun mic in question is the RODE VideoMicro.
-The quality from this little mic is nothing short of incredible when you consider its size and price.
+The quality from this little mic is nothing short of incredible when you consider its size and price, around $60.

 I have used this mic for small studio setups and in-the-field run-and-gun shoots plenty of times and always been happily surprised by the quality of the recording when I get back to the edit suite.